What we do

 We lead community members in high quality service experiences in King County Parks with the goal of connection and engagement in the health of our parks.
 Together with our partners, we lead an average of 10,000 volunteers a year performing restoration, park improvement and building and maintaining trails.
 We weave environmental education into every event, to make for a rewarding and productive day in the park.

-- To inquire about a custom volunteer event for your school, group or business, please contact Volunteer Program Manager Lina Rose (linked to email), 206.477.6101
+To inquire about a custom volunteer event for your school, group or business, please contact Volunteer Program Manager Lina Rose or at 206.477.6101.

 Subscribe to volunteer e-news!